CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

    - In our project, implementing hashing would enable private, unique NFT prompts.
 Currently, NFT prompts are public, allowing duplication.
 Hashing prompts in Function scripts would allow on-chain storage of hashes and off-chain verification of prompt ownership by the DON, improving privacy and reducing NFT creation costs.

 2. Allow for longer HTTP-API calls.
-AIs that generate images or a bit long outputs like stores take more than the current limit of 9s.
+AIs that generate images or a bit long outputs like stories take more than the current limit of 9s.
 Thus we had to mock in Funtions a response simulating an actual AI-API call.
 Regardless of this the code that would be used if this restriction didn't exist is added in the project.

 3. A tool for simulating DONs reponses in local with forked Chainlink contracts would be very helpful for easier debugging and testing.
    We don't know if this tool already exists, but we think it would be very useful.